MGPoirot/web2mp3/README.md

 YouTube URL or [Abort]?
 ```

-This identifies the song and takes about 1 second, after which you can provide a new url.
-You can also:
+The following should take about a second, since afterwards, in the background, audio is downloaded using a daemon, and mp3 tags are applied.

-* call the function straight from CLI: `main.py https://www.youtube.com/watch?v=NgE5mEQiizQ`
+**Alternative input options**

-* provide playlists: `main.py https://www.youtube.com/playlist?v=NgE5mEQiizQ`
+* Call the function straight from CLI: `main.py https://www.youtube.com/watch?v=NgE5mEQiizQ`
-* privode multiple urls, separated by spaces
+* Provide playlists: `main.py https://www.youtube.com/playlist?v=NgE5mEQiizQ`

-In the background, audio is downloaded using a daemon, and mp3 tags are applied.
+* Provide multiple URLs, separated by spaces

 ## Supported platforms

-currently only YouTube, but I'll add soundcloud soon
+Currently only YouTube, but I'll add SoundCloud soon.

 ## Backbone